Fabasoft app.ducx provides powerful domain-specific languages supporting the rapid implementation of CCAs.

 The main use cases for working with app.ducx projects in Eclipse are:

-Following features provide pleasant work with Fabasoft app.ducx:
+Following features provide effective development with Fabasoft app.ducx: